 Nintendo’s charging stand is great for multiple reasons.
 You can adjust the angle of the display to your liking.
 Even better, it’s capable of charging your Switch while you game.
 Simply plug in your AC adapter and you’re good to go.

 Your Switch Lite comes with an AC adapter for charging.
-The Switch Lite will have better battery life than the original Switch, but not by a lot.
-Nintendo has said the Switch Lite can run for three to seven hours on a full charge.
+The Switch Lite has a better battery life than the original Switch, but not by a lot.
+The Switch Lite can run for three to seven hours on a full charge.
 The amount of time you can use your Switch between charges depends on the game or application.
 If you’re playing small indies, expect to get the higher end of that range.
 AAA, intensive games (i.e. The Legend of Zelda: Breath of the Wild) will get closer to the lower end of that range.
 If you’re home, you can simply plug it in and keep playing.
 But if you’re out of the house, you might need an alternative charging method.